 Bakewell Underpass

-The new Bakewell underpass will consist of:
+The new Bakewell underpass will consists of:

 • two traffic lanes in each direction separated by a median